 Where to buy in Cuba

-Cuba is surely the wrong place to go shopping: there is very little variety of products and goods, including basic need items.
-In addition, the few things we can find are usually of very low quality and almost always expensive, far above its real value.
-Even cigars, that are perhaps the only start product in Cuba are utterly overpriced.
-Of course, some products and some services are compliant to the Cuban standard living level, for example, a brand of perfume in a store in Cuba is cheaper than the same product in a duty free store at the airport of Cancun, the same goes for products that are usually sold in local currency and, to some extent, food, of course within the framework of the great shortage.
-But in general, the above rule is valid: Cuba is the last place in the world you could choose to go shopping, maybe only Venezuela will beat it, at least at the present time.
+Cuba is surely the wrongest place to go shopping: there is very little variety of products and goods, including items of basic need.
+In addition, the few available things are usually low quality and expensive, far above their real value.
+Even cigars, that are perhaps the only star product in Cuba are utterly overpriced.
+Of course, some products and some services are compliant to the international market, for example, a brand of perfume in a store in Cuba is cheaper than the same product in a duty free in the Cancun airport, the same goes for products that are usually sold in local currency.
+But in general, the above rule is valid: Cuba is the last place where you could go shopping, maybe only Venezuela beats it, at least at present times.

-But if you are already in Cuba and you need to find some necessary products, perhaps it would be very useful to know where you can find them.
-Every year the tourists who come to Cuba and especially the Cubans living outside who come back from vacations always arrive with overloaded suitcases, and that is because in Cuba it is very difficult to find goods even of primary need.
-With the recent introduction of stores in freely convertible currency (MLC), the availability of products has increased, but they are still far from having all the basics needed.
+But if you are a frequent visitor of Cuba and you need to find some necessary products, perhaps it would be very useful to know where you can find them.
+Every year, tourists who come to Cuba and especially the Cubans living outside who come back from vacations always arrive with overloaded suitcases, because of the shortage.
+With the recent return of stores in US dollars, the availability of products has increased, but this is just an early enthousiasm, and yet, these places are still far from providing everything one would expect.
 Despite all this, it is still better to buy some products in Cuba rather than import them as long as they are available.

 The purpose of this article is not only to list the best places to shop, but also to reveal key points where there is a likelihood of finding products that are commonly believed to be unavailable in Cuba.
 This article limits itself to describing only the places in Havana, it does not cover other cities or provinces.
 However, we accept contributions to suggest places in other provinces, so please write to us.
 We can mention the name and links of the contributors, if you wish